Q:

 A:

-Choose more acidic compounds
+Choose greater acidic compounds than phenol

 The acidity of phenol is derived from the hydroxyl group (-OH) contained in its molecule.
-The reason for the weak acidity of phenol is that the benzene ring has a certain attraction to the electron cloud of the hydroxyl group, which makes the hydrogen ion in the phenol molecule difficult to release, resulting in its weak acidity.
-The pKa value of phenol is about 9.95, which means that it is less dissociated in water and is not a strongly acidic compound.
+From what I've seen, The reason to the weak acidity of phenol is that the benzene ring has a certain attraction to the electron cloud of the hydroxyl group, which makes the hydrogen ion in the phenol molecule difficult to emit, resulting in its weak acidity.
+But The pKa value of phenol is about

 1. Strong acid compounds

-Strong acid compounds, such as sulfuric acid (H2SO4), hydrochloric acid (HCl), etc., have extremely strong acidity.
-Sulfuric acid is a colorless and extremely corrosive liquid that can completely dissociate in water, releasing a large number of hydrogen ions, with a pKa value of -3.0.
-As a common inorganic acid, hydrochloric acid can also be completely dissociated in water, with a pKa value of -6.3, so their acidity is much stronger than that of phenol.
+Strong acid compounds, such as sulfuric acid (H2SO4), hydrochloric acid (HCl), etc. , have extremely strong acidity.
+Sulfuric acid is a clear and extremely corrosive fluid that is able to completely dissociate in aquatic environments, releasing a substantial number of hydrogen ions, with a pKa value of -

-2. Nitric acid (HNO3)
+2. From what I've seen, First Nitric acid (HNO3)

-Nitric acid is another compound that is more acidic than phenol.
-Nitric acid dissociates almost completely in water, releasing hydrogen ions with a pKa value of -1.4.
-Unlike phenol, nitric acid is strongly oxidizing and is often used as an oxidant in chemical reactions.
-The strong acidity of nitric acid makes it play an important role in many industrial processes.
+4. Unlike phenol, nitric acid is strongly oxidizing and is often applied as an oxidant in chemical interactions.
+The strong acidity of nitric acid makes it play an crucial role in many manufacturing processes.

 3. Organic acid: trifluoroacetic acid (TFA)